-cost-effectiveness of the research and its value for money;
+- cost-effectiveness of the research and its value for money;

-- quality of the environment for the DAATSIA candidate and their project, and for HDR students where appropriate; - availability of the necessary facilities to complete the project; and - how the design of the project and the expertise of the participants is sufficient to ensure that it can be completed within the proposed budget and timeframe.
+- suitability of the environment for the DAATSIA candidate and their project, and for HDR students where appropriate; - availability of the necessary facilities to complete the project; and - extent to which the project's design, participants and requested budget create confidence in the timely and successful completion of the project.

-If the project involves Aboriginal and Torres Strait Islander research describe:
+If the project involves research pertaining to Aboriginal and/or Torres Strait Islander communities describe:

-- the strategies for enabling collaboration with Australian Aboriginal and Torres Strait Islander communities where appropriate (for example, dialogue/collaboration with an Indigenous cultural mentor); and - any existing or developing, supportive and high quality research communities.
+- the strategies for enabling collaboration with Aboriginal and/or Torres Strait Islander communities (for example, dialogue/collaboration with an Indigenous cultural mentor); - any existing or developing, supportive and high-quality relationships with Aboriginal and/or Torres Strait Islander communities; and - any personal affiliations with local Aboriginal and/or Torres Strait Islander communities that can facilitate the proposed research.